Andrejkf/solution_advanced_lane_finding/report_template.md

 Note: I believe that x_treshold, y_threshold, magnitude_threshol and direction_threshold can be used altogether to get less noisy images.
 Even if I did not combine them.
 Those functions are in cells 32,33,34 from jupyter notebook and I was inspired on class exercises to write them.

-The values of threshold used where
+The values of threshold used where tunned by trial and error looking to reduce all possible points/pixels that might introduce noise in the predictions.

 I applied a combination of